adrianJADEveloper/JadeBrew-Django/README.md

 # JadeBrew-Django
-This is a Django-Projects repository to test the GitHub VS Code feature.
+This is a Django-Projects repository to test the GitHub CodeSpaces / VS Code IDE.